openziti/ziti-doc/docfx_project/ziti/clients/linux.md

 --dns-ip-range <ip range>
 ```

-#### Run Mode
+### Run Mode

 `ziti-edge-tunnel run` provides a transparent proxy and nameserver.
-The nameserver may be configured to be authoritative (the default) or recursive.
+The nameserver may be configured to be authoritative (the default) or recursive with a command-line option.
 The OS is automatically configured to treat the nameserver as primary.
 You may inspect the resulting configuration with these commands.

 ```bash
 resolvectl dns     # inspect the association of tun device and nameserver resolvectl domain  # inspect the configuration of search domains
 ```

-The configured tun device will ordinarily have the wildcard search domain configured.
+The configured tun device will ordinarily have the wildcard search domain configured, depending on the pre-existing resolver configuration and the version of systemd.

-##### Run Mode System Requirements
+#### Run Mode System Requirements

 `ziti-edge-tunnel run` requires elevated privileges for managing the `/dev/net/tun` device, IP routes, and works best when `libsystemd` is available so that it can call the `systemd` API `/var/run/dbus/system_bus_socket` to configure nameservers and search domains for `systemd-resolved`.

-#### Run-Host Mode
+### Run-Host Mode

 `ziti-edge-tunnel run-host` provides a narrow subset of the capabilities of the main run mode.
 This mode only listens for the Services that are authorized to bind to the identities that are loaded.

-##### Run-Host Mode System Requirements
+#### Run-Host Mode System Requirements

 `ziti-edge-tunnel run-host` does not require elevated privileges or the above device or socket, only network egress to the servers for which it is hosting Services.